NativeScript/docs-v7/navigation.md

     });
 }
 ```

-Once you pass this information, the best place to retrieve it and act accordingly is in the **onNavigatedTo** callback of the details page:
+With the **onNavigatedTo** callback, you show the details for the entity.

 ``` JavaScript
 function pageNavigatedTo(args) {
     var page = args.object;